mermaidjs/mermaid-live-editor-legacy/README.md

 # mermaid-live-editor

-### :exclamation: this project is deprecated in favor of [this one](https://github.com/mermaidjs/mermaid-live-editor)

 [![Build Status](https://travis-ci.org/mermaidjs/mermaid-live-editor.svg?branch=master)](https://travis-ci.org/mermaidjs/mermaid-live-editor)
 [![Coverage Status](https://coveralls.io/repos/github/mermaidjs/mermaid-live-editor/badge.svg?branch=master)](https://coveralls.io/github/mermaidjs/mermaid-live-editor?branch=master)

 Edit, preview and share mermaid charts/diagrams.

+## :exclamation: deprecated :exclamation:

+This project is deprecated in favor of [this one](https://github.com/mermaidjs/mermaid-live-editor)

+The reason is it is implemented in an unnecessary complicated way.
+It uses Redux as well as some middleware.

 ## Features